Management of attention deficit hyperactivity disorder: Stimulants

 Stimulant medications are considered safe when used under medical supervision.
 Nonetheless, there are concerns that the long term safety of these drugs has not been adequately documented, as well as social and ethical issues regarding their use and dispensation.
 The U.S. FDA has added black-box warnings to some ADHD medications, warning that abuse can lead to psychotic episodes, psychological dependence, and that severe depression may occur during withdrawal from abusive use.
-Stimulants may be a little harder to be prescribed because they are controlled substances and can be abused easily, an example of this would be Adderall.
 Studies consistently show that most students report using stimulant medications, legally or illegally to improve academic performance, specifically to increase concentration, organization, and the ability to stay up longer and study.
 The abuse of this drug has made prescribing it much more meticulous.

 Stimulants are some of the most effective medications available for the treatment of ADHD.
 Seven different formulations of stimulants have been approved by the U.S. Food and Drug Administration (FDA) for the treatment of ADHD: four amphetamine-based formulations, two methylphenidate-based formulations, and dextromethamphetamine hydrochloride.
 Atomoxetine, viloxazine, guanfacine, and clonidine are the only non-controlled, non-stimulant FDA approved drugs for the treatment of ADHD.

 Short-term clinical trials have shown medications to be effective for treating ADHD, but the trials usually use exclusion criteria, meaning knowledge of medications for ADHD is based on a small subset of the typical patients seen in clinical practice.
 They have not been found to improve school performance and data is lacking on long-term effectiveness and the severity of side effects.
 Stimulants, however, may reduce the risk of unintentional injuries in children with ADHD.

 This class of medicines is generally regarded as one unit; however, they affect the brain differently.
 Some investigations are dedicated to finding the similarities of children who respond to a specific medicine.
 The behavioral response to stimulants in children is similar regardless of whether they have ADHD or not.

 Stimulant medication is an effective treatment for adult attention-deficit hyperactivity disorder although the response rate may be lower for adults than children.
+A 2025 meta-analytic systematic review of 113 randomized controlled trials demonstrated that stimulant medications significantly improved core ADHD symptoms in adults over a three-month period, with good acceptability compared to other pharmacological and non-pharmacological treatments.

 Some physicians may recommend antidepressant drugs as the first line treatment instead of stimulants although antidepressants have much lower treatment effect sizes than stimulant medication.